icopy-site/awesome/docs/awesome/awesome-rails-gem.md

 * [ActiveAdmin](http://activeadmin.info) - ActiveAdmin is a administration framework for Ruby on Rails applications.
   - [active_skin](https://github.com/rstgroup/active_skin): Flat skin for active admin.
 * [RailsAdmin](https://github.com/sferik/rails_admin) - RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.
+* [Typus](https://github.com/typus/typus) - Typus is a control panel for Ruby on Rails applications to allow trusted users edit structured content.
 * [administrate](https://github.com/thoughtbot/administrate) - A Rails engine that helps you put together a super-flexible admin dashboard.
 * [Trestle](https://github.com/TrestleAdmin/trestle) - A modern, responsive admin framework for Ruby on Rails